Yale-LILY/LectureBank-Corpus/README.md

 ## Taxonomy

-This is the scheme release for our paper [CLICKER: A Computational LInguistics Classification Scheme for Educational Resources](https://arxiv.org/abs/2112.08578).
+NLP taxonomy release.
 In the file `taxonomy.csv`, we include the taxonomy with 320 topics in a tree structure.
 The topic ID for each topic shows the parent node.
 For example, `233 (Relation Extraction)` has a parent node to be `23 (Part of Speech Tagging)`, and topic `23` has its parent node to be `2 (Language Modeling, Syntax, Parsing)`.

 - `Topic ID`: Id of topic.
 - `Topic`: topic name.

+ You can find how this was created in our paper [CLICKER: A Computational LInguistics Classification Scheme for Educational Resources](https://arxiv.org/abs/2112.08578).

 ## Other resources